friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\and_in_import_statement_2.py'
-    at the location indicated by ^.
+    at the location indicated.

-    -->1: from math import sin, tan, and cos
+       1: from math import sin, tan, and cos
                                      ^^^

     The Python keyword `and` can only be used for boolean expressions.